blocktransfer/reg-publications/examinations/response-8.md

 #### Extendign Safeguarding  Interpretive proxy

-Firstr o f all,  I would like to commend the Commission for bringing transfer agentr regualtions back onto the proposed-rule  stage earlier this moonth.[^rin]
+Firstr o f all,  I would like to commend the Commission for bringing transfer agentr regualtions back onto the proposed-rule  stage earlier this moonth.[^rin] I partiucally appreciate how this is the only one of  23  agency  rules with an regualtory classification under EO 14192, as the XYZ_EXISTINGLAW_POLITICS

 we  havce now  a complex override  of a lot including Reg SCI changes "SEC emphasized that as market structure evolved, systemic risk also extended beyond traditional exchanges and clearing agencies." and  then droopping TA  cybersecuriyty  *and*  Amendments Regarding the Definition of “Exchange” and Alternative Trading Systems(ATSs) That Trade U.S. Treasury and Agency Securities, National Market System (NMS) Stocks,and Other Securitie as cited in File No. S7-02-22[^pierce]